preignition/preignition-mixin/README.md

 Series of helper mixin while developping Preignition with lit-element:

+- DoNotSetUndefinedValue: prevent property setting when value is undefined.
+This is usefull for not overriding child components default values when parent have not set those properties.
+- SelectMixin: use d3-selection in component shadowRoot
-- defaultValueMixin: allow to declare default values in properties (similar to Polymer)
+- DefaultValueMixin: allow to declare default values in properties (similar to Polymer)
-- selectMixin: use d3-selection in component shadowRoot
+- RelayTo: allow to automatically relay properties from parent to child, without declaring the binding in template.
+- CacheId: cache element having an `id` under `this.$`for easier reference.
+Usage borrowed from Polymer.

 This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.